pingcap/docs-cn/v3.0/tidb-in-kubernetes/tidb-operator-overview.md

 # Overview of TiDB Operator

-TiDB Operator is an automatic operation and maintenance system for TiDB clusters in Kubernetes.
+TiDB Operator is an automatic operation system for TiDB clusters in Kubernetes.
 It provides a full management life-cycle for TiDB including deployment, upgrades, scaling, backup, fail-over, and configuration changes.
 With TiDB Operator, TiDB can run seamlessly in the Kubernetes clusters deployed on a public or private cloud.

 ## Architecture of TiDB Operator